 - All students should bring inside shoes – slippers, runners, etc. (to reduce dust/sneezing by preventing dirt being tracked in)

 - High touch areas (counters, sink area, door handles) will be disinfected before and once during the morning and afternoon classes

-- Classrooms will be used for morning or afternoon classes and cleaned/disinfected daily
+- Classrooms will be cleaned/disinfected daily

 - Students that display Covid-19 like respiratory symptoms during class time (persistent cough, sneezing, fever, etc.) will be moved to an isolation room and parents called for pickup

 - Students will wash their hands upon arrival at school, after coming in from outside, before eating snacks and when they become dirty – each class has a sink, soap and paper towels

 - Shared technology such as laptops/robots/iPads/cameras will have set groups so that everyone’s “bubble” is limited.

 - Each class will be outdoors for part of the day and many classes will spend most of their day outside (rain or shine)

 - Inside shoes should be worn inside to reduce dust and the associated sneezing and cleaning concerns